cloudtruth/terraform-provider-cloudtruth/docs/data-sources/parameter_value.md

 ### Read-Only

+- `dynamic` (Boolean) Whether or not to evaluate/interpolate the Parameter's value (incompatible with secret parameters)
 - `external` (Boolean) Whether or not the value is external, defaults to false
 - `id` (String) The ID of this resource.
 - `parameter_id` (String) The ID of the CloudTruth Parameter where this value is stored